saniatuscano/Team_HoneyBadger/README.md

 #### <ins>Ganache</ins> is a personal blockchain for rapid Ethereum and Corda distributed application development.
 #### <ins>MetaMask</ins> is a software cryptocurrency wallet used to interact with the Ethereum blockchain.
 It allows users to access their Ethereum wallet through a browser extension or mobile app, which can then be used to interact with decentralized applications.
 #### <ins>Truffle</ins> is a one-stop solution for building DApps: Compiling Contracts, Deploying Contracts, Injecting it into a web app, etc.
-#### <ins>The InterPlanetary File System</ins> is a protocol and peer-to-peer network for storing and sharing data in a distributed file system
+#### <ins>The InterPlanetary File System</ins> (IPFS)is a protocol and peer-to-peer network for storing and sharing data in a distributed file system.
+We have used IPFS to store all the documents of the organisations and all the documents of the volunteers.
+All any images that are to be stored on our system is stored on IPFS
 #### <ins>Web3</ins> is an idea for a new iteration of the World Wide Web based on blockchain technology, which incorporates concepts including decentralization and token-based economics.

 ## Landing Page